schlagert/rebar_escript_plugin/README.md

 --------

 The [serve_it](https://github.com/schlagert/serve_it) application is an example for an application that uses the plugin to create a standalone escript.
-For a release-based example refer to the `examples` directory.
+The `examples` directory contains an example that packages the same application into an escript from a release perspective.